 Prior to establishing his own firm in 1992, Ameduri worked as a financier and investment manager at Dean Witter Reynolds and First Interstate Bank, NA.
 Since 1992, he has built and managed a succession of businesses and he has structured business transactions for partner and affiliates' capital totaling over US $10 billion.
 Ameduri’s restructuring work has often focused on operations and capital efficiency and on managing turbulent periods of company growth, acquisition or decline.

 In addition to a bachelor’s degree in finance from Youngstown State University, Ameduri earned an MBA from the University of Pittsburgh.
-An Eagle Scout, Ameduri currently serves as a director of ESalt Media Technologies; Chairman of the Board for Capax World (a nonprofit focused on sustainable solutions to global poverty); as a director of the Arizona State University Foundation Investment Committee; and as a director of the Arizona Community Foundation, where he serves on the Investment and Special Assets Committees.
+An Eagle Scout, Ameduri currently serves as chairman of the Board for Capax World (a nonprofit focused on sustainable solutions to global poverty); as a director of the Arizona State University Foundation Investment Committee; and as a director of the Arizona Community Foundation, where he serves on the Investment and Special Assets Committees.